Why do Cats Roll on the Ground?

 Pheromones also play an important role during heat in cats, both males and females.
 They not only transmit the characteristic odor of each cat, but also signal certain bodily changes, such as the ideal time to mate.

-During this period, females and males show a behavior different from their usual, in which it is possible to roll on the ground even moreso than usual.
-For what?
+During this period, females and males show a unique behavior where they tend to roll on the ground more than usual.
+Why do they do this?
 To spread their pheromones full of the of scent of heat and thus attract all potential mates nearby.

 Cats roll on the ground to cool off